logstailPriv/Logstail-Agent/README.md

 # **Extras**
++ Sometimes systems are getting identified as linux.
+Make sure you manually execute the code with the correct options.
+For example if you run an CentOS system and it gets identified as linux the use the manual option and enter rpm and the architecture of your system
 + To install the Security Monitoring (SIEM) collector you must first get in touch with us.
 Also this collector is included in the Enterprise Plan.
 + If you wish to ship data from a non-supported source contact us and we will develop this source at no-cost.
 + If you find any bugs while running the script let us know and we will get it patched as soon as possible.